Insights & Publications

 Global farming industry and hydroponics

 The food and agribusiness industry are currently worth USD 5 trillion, and the figure is expected to grow.
 Projections suggest that demand will increase by 70% by 2050.
 Hydroponics is therefore likely to help the global food industry meet the supply shortfall.
+And it has, as an industry hydroponics has grown rapidly and in 2018 it was valued at USD 24 billion.

 food and agribusiness industry are currently worth USD 5 trillion, and the figure is expected to grow Click To Tweet